charly-lang/charly/README.md

 };
 ```

-Also the parens around If and while statements are also optional:
+The parens around If and while statements are also optional:

 ```charly
 if size < 100 {